Information for parents

 Encourage your student to visit the Student Accessibility Resources office on the second floor of Atkins-Holman Student Commons.
 They will work with your student to develop a plan that will hopefully help them be successful at CC.

 Class has been difficult for my student and he/she does not know where to turn, what should I suggest?

 - Recommend that your student reach out to the instructor of the particular course.
 CC instructors are happy to assist students and want to help them accomplish their goals in class.

 - The Math Center is also available free of charge to students enrolled in 100 or 200 level math courses.
-The center is open on a walk-in basis in Missouri Hall 209.

 Safety on campus is a concern of mine.
 What systems are in place to address campus safety?